How to Use Poses – Part 1

 If you don’t want the plumbob to be over your Sim’s head in your screenshot, you need to enter a couple cheat codes to turn it off.
 Bring up the cheat code panel by pressing CTRL+Shift+C at the same time and then a text box will appear at the top of your screen.
 In that text box, start by typing testingcheats on and then hit the Enter key on your keyboard.
 Now go back to that text box and type in headlineeffects off and then hit the Enter key again to actually turn off the plumbob.
 (Don’t worry, you can get it back later if you want to play with this Sim again.)

 Now, click on your Sim then in the pop menu select Pose by Pack.
-There is another option which is Pose by Name but we’re not going to be using that as it’s a bit more tricky and this tutorial is all about simplicity.
+There is another option which is Pose by Name but we’re not going to be using that as it’s a bit trickier and this tutorial is all about simplicity.

 In the next pop-up menu, it will list each individual pose inside the pack we just chose.
 You can do two things here: 1.
 Select only one pose then X out to have your Sim hold that one pose until you tell them to stop.
 2. Select a few poses to have your Sim cycle through those few poses until you tell them to stop.
 We are going to do the first because: simplicity.
 Click on Pose 9 and then click the X buttons on the top right until you return to your Sim.